gh-productivity-workshops/PetSpotR/docs/2-debugging.md

 1. Select the `Run and Debug` (![](images/debug.png)) tab in the left-hand pane of the Codespace.
 2. Make sure the launch configuration is set to `✅ Debug with Dapr`
-3. Click the `Start Debugging` button (▶️) to launch PetSpotR locally
+3. Click the `Start Debugging` button (▶️) to launch PetSpotR in the Codespace

 You'll now see the PetSpotR application launch in a new browser tab.
 You can use this application to explore the functionality of PetSpotR.